Get Your Hands Dirty!

 Art Solar: Solar Panel Art Series

-Come explore the Solar Panel Art Series on the lawn outside the restaurant on the restaurant lawn!
+Come explore the Solar Panel Art Series in the Rhine Lobby!

 Artwork is not just an object; it is also the experience and its contextual impact, how it is used and enjoyed, and how it raises questions and changes ways of thinking and living.
 The Solar Panel Art Series does exactly that, and it is a great example of how to open up the discussion about renewable energy and the unequal distribution of energy today. in addition, they not only make us think but also act.
 The Solar Panel Art Series decided to donate a part of their proceeds to Little Sun Foundation, in order to bring light and study time to children in rural Rwanda, and we are very grateful for this.
 Collectively, we can work towards global togetherness and a better future, including energy access for all.
 Follow @thesolarpanelartseries on Facebook and Instagram!